DinhNGN/cse15l-lab-reports/lab_report1.md

 *This post serves as a 3-step tutorial to log into course-specific account on ieng6!*

 - The first step requires you to **install VScode**.
-This step was rather hastened for me as CSE11 had required the installation & setup of a VScode already.
+This step was rather hastened for me as CSE11 had required the installation & setup of a VScode already (Link to download - https://code.visualstudio.com/Download).
 Once installed, you'll see something like this:

 ![image](https://user-images.githubusercontent.com/122498399/212008323-2af8cd6b-9124-4748-92b3-6eff63738aae.png)